What protections do directors of a target company have against a hostile approach?

 There is generally no specific protection afforded to the directors when there is a hostile takeover.

-On the contrary, directors are restricted from undertaking certain activities during a takeover, as outlined above.
+On the contrary, directors are restricted from undertaking certain activities during a takeover, as outlined above in paragraph [question] 9.

 Many states also have statutes that provide some protection against hostile bids, although corporations generally have the ability to opt out of their coverage.
 In states with business combination statutes, such as Delaware’s DGCL § 203, a company cannot merge with a person that holds a certain percentage of its stock for a certain period of time after such shareholder crossed the threshold ownership percentage unless certain criteria, such as approval by the board and a supermajority of shareholders, are met.
 Control share acquisition statutes prevent shareholders that acquire more than a certain percentage of a target company’s stock from voting those shares unless the other disinterested shareholders approve.
 Finally, as discussed in Question 10, several states have constituency statutes that allow directors to consider the impact of a transaction on stakeholders other than shareholders.